 Total mercury in blood is measured by flow injection cold vapor atomic absorption analysis with online microwave digestion, which is based on the method that Guo and Bassner developed (1).
-Decomposition of organic mercury compounds in blood occurs mainly while the sample (mixed with bromate-bromide reagent and hydrochloric acid) flows through the digestion coil in the microwave.
+Decomposition of organic mercury is the result of the blood sample mixed with a bromate-bromide reagent, flowing through a microwave and reacting with sodium borohydride (the reductant).
 The online addition of potassium permanganate promotes further decomposition of organic mercury.
-Sodium tetrahydroborate reduces the total mercuric mercury (both organic and inorganic) released to mercury vapor.
 The mercury vapor is measured by the spectrometer at 253.7 nm.
-Inorganic mercury in blood is measured using stannous chloride as a reductant without utilizing the microwave digestion process.
-Mercury vapor (reduced from inorganic mercury (by sodium tetrahydroborate) and inorganic reduced mercury (by stannous chloride) represents organic mercury in blood.
+Inorganic mercury in blood is measured using stannous chloride as a reductant, also utilizing microwave digestion.
+Mercury vapor (reduced from inorganic mercury compounds) is measured via the same quartz cell at 253.7 nm.

+The difference between total and inorganic mercury represents organic mercury in blood.
 Mercury analysis identifies cases of mercury toxicity.
 The main organs affected by mercury are the brain and kidneys.
 Psychic and emotional disturbances are the initial signs of chronic intoxication by elemental mercury vapor or salts.
 Paresthesia and neuralgia may develop.
 Renal disease, digestive disturbances, and ocular lesions can also develop.
 Kidney toxicity is an important consequence of exposure to mercury salts (2).